matthew-chirgwin/kafka-java-vertx-starter/ui/src/ReactCustomHooks/useTranslate/README.md

 ```

 Your provided translations will be merged with the default provided set, which
 will make up the corpus available for you to use.
-We reccomend 'namespacing'
+We recommend 'namespacing'
 your translation keys, eg `MYCOMPONENT_TEXT`, to reduce the chance of
 collisions.